CrossRef/rest-api-doc/funder_kpi_api.md

 - V1: 2013-09-08, first draft.
 - V2: 2013-09-24, reference platform deployed
 - v3: 2013-09-25, reworked filters.
 Added API versioning doc
+- v4: 2013-09-25, more filter changes.

 ## Background

-See the document, [CrossRef metadata best practice to support key performance indicators (KPIs) for funding agencies](http://fundref.crossref.org/docs/funder_kpi_metadata_best_practice.html), for background.
+See the document, [CrossRef metadata best practice to support key performance indicators (KPIs) for funding agencies](http://api.crossref.org/docs/funder_kpi_metadata_best_practice.html), for background.

 ## Warning

+The API described here has not been deployed yet (2014-09-27).
+This documentation is provided just for information, not for testing.
+This document will be updated as the API is released and the specifications are finalised.

+## Overview

+The API is generally RESTFUL and returns results in JSON.

 The API will only work for CrossRef DOIs.
 You can test the registration agency for a DOI using the following convention: